drycc-archive/drycc-docker-postgresql/README.md

-# PostgreSQL packaged by Bitnami
+# PostgreSQL packaged by drycc-addons

 ## What is PostgreSQL?